Hooks

 Paste your brand profile URL and get niche-specific hook variations with full scripts and shot plans.

-What type of pet Reels content gets the most saves?
+What type of pet Reels content is easiest to save?

 How do pet brands stand out on Instagram Reels?

 Focus on genuine pet reactions rather than staged setups.
-Reels that capture authentic moments — surprise, joy, confusion — outperform scripted content.
-Use Superdirector to analyze what makes top pet creators' hooks work.
+Authentic moments — surprise, joy, confusion — give the post a clearer reason to exist than a scripted product mention.

 Should pet content on Reels feature the pet or the product?

 Always lead with the pet in the first frame.
-Pet faces and reactions in the opening shot increase initial retention by 2-3x.
-Introduce the product naturally after the viewer is hooked.
+Pet faces and reactions give viewers an immediate reason to stay.
+Introduce the product naturally after the viewer understands the scene.